shamiul-anik/learn-it-toys-client/README.md

 17. Social login functionality added using Google.
 18. React lazy load added for better user experience and optimization.
 19. Contact and About page added as extra features.
+20. AOS animation added on different sections of home page.